 “I am very proud of Alex.
 She’s a great presenter and it doesn’t matter what project it is, she does it very well and she is very well prepared,” said Dr. Rangel, her PhD advisor.

-Ph.D. student Xiaotian Tang received first place in the Plant-Insect Ecosystems section for his talk titled “Reduced intracellular immune response of potato psyllids, Bactericera cockerelli, to ‘Candidadus Liberibacter solanacearum’ in the gut interface” while senior Francesca Rodriguez received second place in her section of the undergraduate 10-minute presentation category “Behavioral effects of Juvenile hormone on the worker caste of the red imported fire ant, Solenopsis invicta”
+Ph.D. student Xiaotian Tang received first place in the Plant-Insect Ecosystems section for his talk titled “Reduced intracellular immune response of potato psyllids, Bactericera cockerelli, to ‘Candidadus Liberibacter solanacearum’ in the gut interface” while senior Francesca Rodriguez received first place in her section of the undergraduate 10-minute presentation category “Behavioral effects of Juvenile hormone on the worker caste of the red imported fire ant, Solenopsis invicta”

 “Xiaotian is an outstanding PhD student,” Dr. Tamborindeguy said.
 “He is hard-working and very dedicated to his research.
 His presentation was flawless, he engaged the audience and presented clearly a large body of research.
 I am glad that he was recognized at the national level with a first place in the graduate student competition.”